linode/docs/docs/databases/mariadb/clustering-with-mariadb-and-galera.md

     wsrep_sst_method=rsync
     ~~~

-2. Copy the /etc/mysql/debian.cnf file from your primary Linode in the cluster to each of your other Linodes, overwriting the existing copies if present.
+2. Copy the /etc/mysql/debian.cnf file from your primary Linode in the cluster to each of your other Linodes, overwriting the existing copies.

 3. Stop the MariaDB service on each of your Linodes: